polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/obtain-coretime.md

 Before proceeding, you should have the following items:

 !!!note
-    If you only wish to purchase a core without a parachain, then you may disregard these prerequisites.
+ You may disregard these prerequisites if you only wish to purchase a core without a parachain.

 - A parachain ID
 - A chain specification
 - A registered parathread with the correct genesis, runtime, and parachain ID that matches the chain specification
 - A properly configured and synced (with the relay chain) collator

-Once the above is complete, obtaining coretime is the last step that will enable your parachain to start producing and finalizing blocks using the relay chain's validator set.
+Once the above is complete, obtaining coretime is the last step to enable your parachain to start producing and finalizing blocks using the relay chain's validator set.
 If you don't, refer to the previous tutorial: [Deploy on Paseo TestNet](todo).

 ## Purchasing Bulk Coretime

-Purchasing bulk coretime involves purchasing a core from the [Coretime Chain](../../../polkadot-protocol/architecture/system-chains/coretime.md), which has a instance of [`pallet_broker`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/index.html){target=\blank} (the Broker pallet).
+Purchasing bulk coretime involves purchasing a core from the [Coretime Chain](../../../polkadot-protocol/architecture/system-chains/coretime.md), which has an instance of [`pallet_broker`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/index.html){target=\blank} (the Broker pallet).
 Although this can be done via sending extrinsics through a tool like Polkadot.js Apps, there are user interfaces for purchasing and managing bulk coretime:

 - [RegionX Coretime Marketplace (includes Paseo support)](https://app.regionx.tech){target=\blank}
 - [Lastic Coretime Marketplace](https://www.lastic.xyz/polkadot/bulkcore1){target=\blank}

 !!!info Obtaining a Core on Paseo
-    Note that obtaining a core for bulk coretime on Paseo follows a different process from Polkadot or Kusama.
+ Obtaining a core for bulk coretime on Paseo follows a different process from Polkadot or Kusama.
 To apply for a core on Paseo, visit their guide for doing so: [PAS-10 Onboard Paras Coretime](https://github.com/paseo-network/paseo-action-submission/blob/main/pas/PAS-10-Onboard-paras-coretime.md#summary){target=\blank}

 ### Getting Coretime Funds

 First, ensure your wallet is connected to the RegionX interface.
-You go to **Home** in the RegionX app click the **Connect Wallet** button in the upper right.
+To do so, go to Home in the RegionX app and click the Connect Wallet button in the upper right.

-After your wallet is connected, obtain funds on the Coretime Chain of the relay chain you are using.
-You can use the [RegionX Transfer](https://app.regionx.tech/transfer){target=\blank} page to perform a cross-chain transfer from the relay to system chain:
+After connecting your wallet, you must obtain funds on the Coretime Chain.
+You can use the [RegionX Transfer](https://app.regionx.tech/transfer){target=\blank} page to perform a cross-chain transfer from the relay to the system chain:

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-1.png)

 !!!info
  If you are purchasing a core on a TestNet, be sure to visit the [Polkadot Faucet](https://faucet.polkadot.io/westend){target=\blank}.

-If successful, you should see the balance in the upper right of the **Transfer** page update with balances on the relay and Coretime chain respectively:
+If successful, you should see the balance in the upper right of the **Transfer** page update with balances on the relay and Coretime chain, respectively:

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-2.png)